-Successful fellowship candidates must be certification-eligible or certified in anatomic, or anatomic and clinical pathology, by the American Board of Pathology.
-Applicants are required to have passed the first three steps of the United States Medical Licensing Examination.
+- Board eligible or certified in anatomic, or anatomic and clinical pathology, by the American Board of Pathology.

 For International Medical Graduates

-The Department requires that all IMG applicants have valid certificates from the Educational Commission for Foreign Medical Graduates.
-The University of Florida supports J1 visas but does not support H1B visas.
+Our institution requires that all IMG applicants have valid certificates from the Educational Commission for Foreign Medical Graduates.
+The University of Florida supports J1 visas and the UF-COM will only, in limited case-by-case circumstances, sponsor any new H-1 type visas for training in any medical specialty.

 - Personal statement of interest;